 Q: Are you a Democrat or a Republican?

 A: I don’t really care.
 I vote for people who are honest and whose positions are closest to mine.
 I’m really not into party politics.
 Both parties are heavily influenced by corporate interests (currently by necessity, given how our political campaigns are financed).
 Philosophically, I’m probably closer to being a (traditional) Republican, but I think that current Republicans abandoned their philosophy a long time ago and became the party of greed and corporate interests, so lately I’ve voted for Democratic candidates.
 I think political parties are inevitable, but I wish the US could have more than just two viable parties.

 Q: Are you a Liberal or a Conservative?

 A: See the answer to the previous question.
 Are liberals in favor of gun rights or pro-business?
 Are conservatives in favor of gay rights and abortion rights?

-I am a strong supporter of Obama, not because I thought that he is a liberal, but because he is a moderate.
+I was a strong supporter of Obama, not because I thought that he is a liberal, but because he was a moderate.
 The conservative movement lost me when it kicked out all the moderates.

 Q: What is your day job?

 A: I work with computers.
 I have had two computer books published, and I have started or helped found a dozen companies.
 Enough of them have been successful to give me a bit of free time to spend on writing this blog.
 I have also worked with two organizations that help start-up companies (I was director of one of them).
 Yes, I’ve been a CEO, which you may find ironic since I have ranted against some CEOs in this blog (but mainly CEOs of large companies).
 Obviously, there are good CEOs and bad CEOs.
 I hope I’m one of the former.